 Many consumers find it a chore to deal with banks and utility companies on the telephone or online.
 Bill Safran, CEO of Vizolution, explains how the software firm is helping these businesses provide a better customer experience.

 I set up Vizolution with my colleague and cofounder Huw Rees in 2013.
 He’s from Llanelli, and that was one of the drivers to set it up in Wales.

 We’re a customer experience company, and our aim is to streamline complex customer journeys.
 When clients interact with banks or telecom companies, they’re often asked to go on these convoluted, fractured journeys, based on what’s good for the business.
 We flip that on its head and put the customer at the centre of everything.

 We achieve this by providing technology that replicates a face-to-face experience over a remote channel.
 Anything that can be done in person can now be done remotely.
 So, a call centre can talk through a sales process with a customer, have them download information or upload photos of their passport or driver’s licence, or sign agreements with them there and then.

 Since 2013, we’ve grown from two people to 147.
 We now have 20,000 call centre agents around the world using our software, who delivered approximately two million sessions with customers in 2018.
-Our biggest customers are RBS, Santander and HSBC, and we’ve also got some big telcos such as O2 and EE.
+Our biggest customers are RBS, Santander and HSBC, and we’ve also got some big telcos such as O2.
 We’ve even had investments from RBS, Santander and HSBC, so they’re now shareholders as well as customers.